 |15 Jun 2017||N21481||FZY (Fulton, NY) - SDC (Sodus, NY)||0.5||1653.7|

 I saw my chance and took it.
 I filed an IFR flight plan from Oswego County to Sodus with a departure at 9:30.
 It was my first flight in the dark in a few months.
-Climbing away from the airport, conditions in the direction of home looked particularly non-VFR.
+Climbing away from the airport, I saw a dense curtain of significantly-less-than-VFR weather obscuring the westward course toward home.
 I contacted Syracuse Approach at 1500 feet over Oswego, received my clearance in the air, and set course for home through the rain and murk.